 Gabbro Rock

-particularly in the oceanic crust."
+Gabbro is a widespread rock, particularly in the oceanic crust.

 It is an intrusive igneous rock, with medium to large grain size.